Each month InsideEVs tracks all plug-in EV deliveries for the U.S. by automaker. What will September 2019 bring?

 Similarly, Mercedes provides IEV with a "total" number of plug-in vehicles sold for the month.
 So, we use our resources to glean model-specific sales.
 With that in mind, note that while model numbers might not be spot-on, the totals are verified by the automaker.

-With all of the above being said, rest assured that we'll still provide Tesla delivery estimates each month, as well as sales numbers of many other models that are officially reported by automakers on a monthly basis.
+With all of the above being said, rest assured that we'll still provide Tesla delivery estimates each quarter, as well as sales numbers of many other models that are officially reported by automakers on a monthly basis.
 Hopefully, as the new process unfolds, we'll have better access to more reliable monthly EV sales data.

 Editor's Note: Live scorecard updates may lag depending on your device, settings, and browser.
 You can try refreshing the page, but it may be faster to close out InsideEVs and reopen the site.
 This is because your device and browser may save cache, so it may not choose to "see" the updates quite as quick as we're able to provide them.
 As always, let us know of any issues going forward.